-Our German activities include projects on behalf of the Stiftung Mercator, of the German Federal Ministry of Transport and Digital Infrastructure (BMVI), the Federal Ministry for Economic Affairs and Energy (BMWi) or the Hans-Böckler Stiftung.
+Our German activities include projects on behalf of the Stiftung Mercator, of the German Federal Ministry for Digital and Transport (BMDV), the Federal Ministry for Economic Affairs and Climate Action (BMWK) or the Hans-Böckler Stiftung.
 More information on domestic projects is provided by the following links:

 Scientific support and advice to the German Mobility and Fuels Strategy (MFS) (Phase III, 2020 – 2023)